Pelvic floor physical therapy

-Pelvic floor physical therapy (PFPT) is a specialty area within physical therapy focusing on the rehabilitation of muscles in the pelvic floor after injury or dysfunction.
+Pelvic floor physical therapy (PFPT), also referred to in some contexts as Urotherapy, is a specialty area within physical therapy focusing on the rehabilitation of muscles in the pelvic floor after injury or dysfunction.
 It can be used to address issues such as muscle weakness or tightness post childbirth, dyspareunia, vaginismus, vulvodynia, constipation, fecal or urinary incontinence, pelvic organ prolapse, and sexual dysfunction.
 Licensed physical therapists with specialized pelvic floor physical therapy training address dysfunction in individuals across the gender and sex spectra, though PFPT is often associated with women's health for its heavy focus on addressing issues of pelvic trauma after childbirth.

 Evaluating pelvic floor function

 Pelvic floor physical therapists perform an initial examination to determine the likely underlying muscular or nerve dysfunction causing a patient's symptoms.
 Therapists will manually examine muscles of the pelvic floor both externally and internally, palpating to locate trigger points of pain and guide patients to manually tighten or loosen muscles to assess tone and function.
 During this initial exam, PFPT must isolate the cause of dysfunction to one of two broader categories: low-tone or high-tone disorders.
 Low-tone disorders, such as stress-urinary incontinence, overactive bladder, pelvic organ prolapse, and anal incontinence, are caused by weakened muscles in the pelvic floor.
 High-tone disorders, such as pelvic floor myofascial pain, dyspareunia, vaginismus, and vulvodynia, are caused by overly strong or active muscles in the pelvic floor.
 While low-tone disorders can be addressed through exercises such as Kegels meant to strengthen the pelvic floor, high-tone disorders can be worsened by such exercises and must be addressed through other means such as biofeedback or dilation training.